 Does Medicare cover cataract surgery?
 Almost everyone I speak with wants to know!
-Cataract surgery is one of the more common procedures performed on Medicare recipients.
+Short answer: if cataract surgery is medically necessary, it can be covered under Medicare Part B. Cataract surgery is one of the more common procedures performed on Medicare recipients.
 In fact, one Harvard article suggests that almost half of us will have cataracts by the time we are 80 years old.
 The truth is that Medicare does cover much of the cost of cataract surgery, but it does not cover everything!
 We have all the details for you about cataract surgery and Medicare programs.

-Generally, Medicare does not cover vision care.
+Generally, Medicare does not cover vision care (routine checkups, glasses, contact lenses, etc.).
 However, Medicare does cover medically necessary services.
 What does that mean?
 Cataract surgery that is deemed by a physician as medically needed, falls into this category.
-With Original Medicare, cataract surgery services are typically covered under your Part B portion of Medicare.
+With Original Medicare, surgery services for cataracts are typically covered under your Part B portion of Medicare.

 Different parts of Medicare cover different areas of medical expenses.
 If you need a refresher on the parts of Medicare, be sure to check out our video that explains it all.

 As a reminder, Medicare Part B insurance covers outpatient services.
 If you have a Medicare Advantage plan, they should cover the same services as Original Medicare but may have different costs and conditions.
 We know, it’s confusing!
-Therefore, if you are on a Medicare Advantage plan, it is very important to contact your plan representative for your specific costs and coverage of cataract surgery.
+Therefore, if you are on a Medicare Advantage plan, it is very important to contact your plan representative for your specific costs and how much Medicare Advantage will pay for your cataract surgery.
 They will know exactly what is covered and what isn’t.

 What are Cataracts?